benjosephjones07/milestone-project-frakard/README.md

     * Imagery
         * The websites most eye catching feature is the full screen sized background image of the band in live performance, with a dark overlay on it.
 The band are very much a 'live band' and wanted this to be the main feature of the website, and what people will first see when they visit.
 The dark overlay and darker colours used throughout correspond to the darker and heavier musical style of the group.

+    * Layout
+        * The website has been designed with several unconventional design choices in mind.
+This is to go along with the sense of unconventional artistic originality that is important to the band.
+For exmaple, the content on each page has been centered, with the links to social media directly to the side of the main content.

 * ### Wireframes

     * Home page wireframe - view